 In selecting a platform, my recommendation would be to go with a self-hosted blog, such as WordPress.org, especially if you plan to monetize your site.
 Many free sites will not allow advertising.
 It’s what I started with because it allows so much more versatility.
-I use Bluehost as my hosting site.
-I cannot say enough good things about Bluehost.
-Their support team is excellent!
-UPDATE: Once I reached about 20,000 pageviews per month, Bluehost became extremely slow and I was having difficulty with my website loading and having days where my website would be down for no explained reason.
+When I started blogging, I began with Bluehost as my hosting site.
+Once I reached about 20,000 page views per month, Bluehost became extremely slow and I was having difficulty with my website loading and having days where my website would be down for no explained reason.
 I’ve since made the switch to SiteGround.
-I’ve been with SiteGround for about 8 months now and they have been AMAZING!
+I’ve been with SiteGround for almost 2 years now and they have been AMAZING!
 My website loads so much quicker and I’ve never had any downtime since making the switch!

 A great way to build your brand is on Pinterest.
 I use PicMonkey to create all of my pins.
 Pinterest drives the most traffic to my blog so it is essential to create attractive pins and PicMonkey allows me to do that with ease.